FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 from fusionauth.fusionauth_client import FusionAuthClient
 ```

 Next, we'll need to add our API Key and URL for the FusionAuth server.
 Yours will be different.
-If you don't remember your API Key, navigate to "**Settings**" and then to "API Keys".
+If you don't remember your API Key, navigate to "Settings" and then to "API Keys".

 Your API Key should be in the "Id" field.
 If you're missing an API Key, you'll need to create one to continue.
 Once you have your API key, replace `YOUR-OWN-API-KEY` with your own in the code below: